asmagill/hs._asm.axuielement/Reference_Core.md

 Returns:
  * a table with key-value pairs corresponding to the attributes of the accessibility object or nil and an error string if an accessibility error occurred

+Notes:
+ * if `includeErrors` is not specified or is false, then attributes which exist for the element, but currently have no value assigned, will not appear in the table.
+This is because Lua treats a nil value for a table's key-value pair as an instruction to remove the key from the table, if it currently exists.
+ * To include attributes which exist but are currently unset, you need to specify `includeErrors` as true.
+   * attributes for which no value is currently assigned will be given a table value with the following key-value pairs:
+     * `_code` = -25212
+     * `error` = "Requested value does not exist."

 - - -

 <a name="allChildElements"></a>